activities

 Next steps

-To learn more about the Microsoft 365 activities (including example property inputs/outputs), see the Classic activities for a complete list and links to the activity detailed pages.
+To learn more about the Microsoft 365 activities (including example property inputs/outputs), check the Classic activities for a complete list and links to the activity detailed pages.

 Was this page helpful?